There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the

 Pro: Rami Malek (+8 pts)

-Singing aside, Rami Malek was incredible in this movie.
-In the beginning, there was a section where it felt like he was doing a cheap impression of the Freddie, but that quickly changed.
-After a few scenes, I stopped seeing the actor and only saw the icon.
-He was able to capture the facial expressions, the maneurisms, and the overall vibe of the legendary singer.
+Singing aside, Rami Malek was simply excellent in this movie.
+In the beginning, there was a section where it felt like he was doing a cheap impression of the legend, but that quickly changed.
+After a few scenes, I stopped seeing the actor and I only saw the icon.
+He was able to capture the facial expressions, the mannerisms, and the overall vibe of the legendary singer.
 Transforming into a role is no small feat, and transforming into such a recognizable figure as Freddie Mercury is even more impressive, and Rami Malek did just that.

 Con: Paul and Mary (-5 pts)

 I had absolutely no issues with Mary, or Lucy Boynton’s portrayal of her.
-I did however have a problem with the character of Paul and how he was viewed in comparison to how Mary was viewed.
+I did, however, have a problem with the character of Paul and how he was viewed in comparison to how Mary was viewed.
 If you know who Freddie Mercury was, then you most likely know about his sexuality.
-I expected that his sexuality would play a significant part in this story, but the whole thing kind of rubbed me the wrong way (a bit).
+I expected that his sexuality would play a significant part in this story, but the whole thing kind of rubbed me the wrong way.

-Mary was portrayed as the love of Freddie’s life, while Paul was definitely the antagonist of this story.
-We never really see what Freddie saw in Paul, he is just a one-dimensional antagonist.
-The unfortunate side effect of this, is that we have no choice but to root against Freddie‘s homosexuality because we never really see any redeeming qualities about Paul, the guy he was interested in.
-The only other love interest (until the end of the movie) is Mary, so by depicting Paul as a one-dimensional antagonist, the filmmakers inadvertently forced us into rooting against Freddie‘s homosexuality all together.
-We end up wanting to see things work out with him and Mary, because she was the only other major love interest in this story.
+Mary was portrayed as the love of Freddie’s life, while Paul was definitely the antagonist of that romantic story.
+We never really saw what Freddie saw in Paul, he was just a one-dimensional antagonist character.
+The unfortunate side effect of this was that we had no choice, but to root against Freddie‘s homosexuality because we never really saw any redeeming qualities about Paul, the guy he was interested in.
+The only other love interest was Mary, so by depicting Paul as a one-dimensional antagonist, the filmmakers inadvertently forced us into rooting against Freddie‘s homosexuality all together.
 This just felt like the wrong way to portray this man’s sexuality.

 Pro: Freddie Mercury (+10 pts)